RandomArray/zdbackup/README.md

 # Name of folder in Google Drive to create and place backup files.
 backup_folder="Website Backups - MyWebsiteName.com"

-# Number of backups to
+# Number of backups to keep
 number_backup_keep=7
 ```